datacarpentry/python-ecology-lesson/_episodes/04-merging-data.md

 the data.
 The pandas package provides [various methods for combining DataFrames](http://pandas.pydata.org/pandas-docs/stable/merging.html) including `merge` and `concat`.

-# Learning Objectives
-* Combine data from multiple files into a single DataFrame using merge and concat.
-* Combine two DataFrames using a unique ID found in both DataFrames.
-* Employ `to_csv` to export a DataFrame in CSV format.
-* Join DataFrames using common fields (join keys).

 To work through the examples below, we first need to load the species and surveys files into pandas DataFrames.
 In iPython: